ewxrjk/remdiff/README.md

 # Remote Diff

-`remdiff` is a wrapper for `diff` that access remote files via SSH.
+`remdiff` is a wrapper for `diff` that access remote files via SFTP.

 ## Example